NDIS Price Guide 2025-26: Financial Strategies for Provider Sustainability

 Temporary Transformation Payment (TTP): The TTP loading continues to support providers in building capability, but it is time-limited.
 CFOs must model their financials with and without TTP to understand their true cost structure.

 Cancellation Policies: Short-notice and no-show cancellation provisions are essential to revenue protection.
-Providers that don't enforce cancellation terms or track cancellation rates are effectively providing unpaid capacity.
-This is one of the most common margin leaks in NDIS organisations.
+Providers that do not enforce cancellation terms or track cancellation rates are effectively providing unpaid capacity.
+This is one of the most common margin leaks in NDIS organisations — providers at the $5M to $15M scale typically lose $30,000 to $80,000 per year in unclaimed cancellation fees.
+For the complete recovery framework, see the NDIS cancellation fee recovery guide.

 Five Financial Strategies for 2025-26